Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution: Methodology

 A major development in the theoretical understanding of neural networks was the Universal Approximation Theorem (\cite{cybenko1989approximation}, \cite{hornik1990universal}), which states that neural networks can approximate a large class of functions to an arbitrary level of precision.
 Interestingly, this theorem can be generalized to state that a modified neural network, known as a neural operator, can similarly approximate operators \citep{chen1993approximations, deeponet}.
 Neural operators have proven effective in learning complex phenomena, including multiphase flow \citep{Wen_2022}, plasma modelling \citep{Gopakumar_2023}, and identifying attractors in chaotic systems \citep{Li_2022}.

 One significant application of neural operators lies in solving coupled ODEs, such as the chemical rate equations.
 This was demonstrated in the work of \cite{branca} who employed a model, known as DeepONet, to emulate the \krome{} chemistry solver \citep{grassi2014}.
 DeepONet \citep{deeponet} (Deep Operator Network) is a high-level neural operator architecture consisting of two fully connected neural networks (FCNNs) whose outputs are combined to generate the final output.
-In our configuration, one of the FCNNs, known as the branch network, is designed to take an eleven dimensional vector as input.
-The components of this vector consist of the densities of the nine species $n_i(0)$, the overall density of the gas $n(0)$ and the internal energy $E(0)$.
+In our configuration, one of the FCNNs, known as the branch network, is designed to take an 11-dimensional vector as input.
+The components of this vector consist of the densities of the nine species $n_i(0)$, the total density of the gas $n(0)$ and the internal energy $E(0)$.
 These determine the initial conditions and some of the parameters (namely the reaction rates) of the rate equations.
+We include the total density as a sanity check.
+The chemistry solver does not evolve the total density, therefore the lack of evolution of this parameter may serve as a first test on convergence.
 The second FCNN, known as the trunk network, is designed to take a single number as input: the time, $t_f$, over which the initial conditions are evolved.
 Both FCNNs produce vectors of configurable size, and DeepONet computes its final output by taking the dot product of these vectors.
 A visualization of the structure as used in this work is shown in Figure \ref{fig:deeponet}.